HaydenI/SkyCardsAdWatcher/README.md

 # SkyCards Ad Watcher

-This script automates the process of watching advertisements in a mobile application on an Android device to earn in-game currency or rewards.
+This script automates the process of watching advertisements in SkyCards on an Android device to earn in-game photos.
 It uses ADB to interact with the device and OpenCV for image recognition to find and tap on buttons.

 ## ⚠️ Disclaimer